 Clause deemed illegal by the Quebec Court of Appeal

-Where the declaration of co-ownership defines the destination of the immovable as being residential, the meeting of co-owners may not amend the declaration of co-ownership in such a way as to limit the proportion of units leased in the immovable.
+Where the declaration of co-ownership defines the destination of the immovable as being residential, the meeting of co-owners may not, by an absolute majority, amend the declaration of co-ownership in such a way as to limit the proportion of units leased in the immovable.
 Thus, the Quebec Court of Appeal recalled in a decision that the amendment of the declaration of co-ownership can only take place if it proves to be justified by the destination of the immovable, its characteristics or its situation, as stated in article 1056 of the Civil Code of Quebec.
 As for article 1063 of the Civil Code of Quebec, it provides for the right of co-owners to freely use and enjoy their private portion.
 The Court concluded that the restrictions on the co-owners' rental right constitute much more than a simple development or a framework for the rental right.
 They increase the proportion of units that can be rented from 100% to 10%.
 Concretely, this has had the effect of denying many co-owners the right to rent their unit, even though this is one of the attributes of the property right protected by Article 1063 C.C.Q. and expressly provided for in the declaration of co-ownership.

 Moreover, the indeterminable nature of the duration of the restriction and the fact that there is no way of predicting when the rental rate will fall below 10 per cent jeopardizes the legitimate or foreseeable exercise of the rental right, making it impossible to plan the use of such a right.
-This practical and concrete difficulty fundamentally affects the rental right, amounting to denying its existence, and cannot be part of the extension of the destination of the building on the pretext that the majority of co-owners would like it.
-Remember that to change the destination of the building, only a vote of the meeting of co-owners can allow it, and this by a majority of three-quarters of the co-owners, representing 90% of the votes of all the co-owners (article 1098 of the Civil Code of Quebec).
+This practical and concrete difficulty fundamentally affects the rental right, amounting to denying its existence, and cannot be part of the extension of the destination of the immovable on the pretext that the majority of co-owners would like it.
+Remember that to change the destination of the immovable, only a vote of the meeting of co-owners can allow it, and this by a majority of three-quarters of the co-owners, representing 90% of the votes of all the co-owners (article 1098 of the Civil Code of Quebec).

 WHAT YOU SHOULD KNOW!
 As a co-owner, you have the right to rent your apartement to whomever you want.
 The syndicate of co-owners cannot intervene on your choice, provided that your tenant respects the rules established in the building regulations.